If you are going to be involved in any real estate transactions, hiring a real estate attorney can save you time and money.

 Although the absence of a will hindered discovery of the missing heir in a title search of the public records, ALTA said that owner’s title insurance issued at the time of the real estate transaction would have financially protected the couple from the claim by the missing heir.
 For a one-time charge at closing, owner’s title insurance will safeguard against problems including those even an exhaustive search will not reveal.

 ALTA reminded that owner’s title insurance is necessary to fully protect a home buyer.
 Lender’s title insurance, which is usually required by the mortgage lender, serves as protection only for the lending institution.
+Please visit our title company, Infinity Abstract & Title for more on our services.

 I’m refinancing, why do I need title insurance?